Page loading ... Please wait.

 Printer Friendly Page

-Oven pancakes are a little different from the ones cooked on our stovetop.
+Oven pancakes are a little different from the ones cooked on the stovetop.
 While both batters are made with a mixture of egg, milk, butter, and flour, an oven pancake's batter is thinner and is made by simply whizzing all the ingredients in your blender or food processor.
 Stove top pancakes, on the other hand, are made with a batter that is simply stirred together in a large bowl.
-Once the batter is made, it is poured into a large heatproof skillet and placed in the oven.
-As the pancake bakes the top becomes slightly puffed and set, yet remains light in color.
+For this pancake, once the batter is made, it is poured into a large heatproof skillet and placed in the oven.
+As the pancake bakes the top becomes slightly puffed and set.
 This is different from the bottom of the pancake which becomes wonderfully golden brown with crisp edges.
-This pancake is best served hot from the oven.
+This pancake is best served hot from the oven, although you can refrigerate leftovers and reheat the next day.

-Meanwhile in your food processor or blender place the egg, milk, vanilla extract, flour, salt, ground cinnamon and sugar.
-Process for about 45 - 60 seconds, scraping down the sides of the bowl as needed.
-Once the batter is completely smooth, pour into your skillet with the melted butter.
+Then, in your food processor or blender, place the melted butter, egg, milk, vanilla extract, flour, salt, ground cinnamon and sugar.
+Process for about one minute, scraping down the sides of the bowl as needed.
+Once the batter is completely smooth, pour into your hot skillet.

-Bake for about 25 minutes or until the pancake is slightly puffed and set.
-Remove from oven and sprinkle the pancake with the fresh berries that have been tossed with the sugar.
+Bake for about 25 - 30 minutes or until the pancake is golden brown, slightly puffed and set.
+Remove from oven and sprinkle the pancake with the fresh berries.
 Gently roll or fold the sides of the pancake over the berries and slide the pancake onto your serving platter.
-Dust with confectioners sugar and serve with softly whipped cream or pure maple syrup.
+Dust with confectioners sugar and serve with softly whipped cream, yogurt, or pure maple syrup.

 Serves 2 - 3.